SoftUni-Internal/interactive-content/EN/02-Basic-CRUD/02-Retrieving-data.md

 WHERE `courseName` = "Java Advanced";
 ```

-This operation will not boost the performance, as the database has to iterate through all the records to find the one that meets the requirements, but it will find you only the records that you need based on the condition after the WHERE keyword.
+This operation will not boost the performance, as the database has to iterate through all the records to find the one that meets the requirements.

+But it will find you only the records that you need based on the condition after the `WHERE` keyword.

-**Joining tables:**
+- **Joining tables**

 ``` java
 SELECT `course_name`, `course_schedule`, `teacher_full_name`